evandowning/model-api-sequence/README.md

 ...
 ```

+NOTE that the label "benign" is for benign files I've gathered.
+This is not a malware
+family.

 If your data is sorted or formatted in any other way, you can modify `preprocess.py`
 accordingly.

+If you want to add a new API call, add it to "api.txt"
+If you want to add a new malware famliy, add it to "label.txt"

 ## Usage
 ```